Dexter Gordon: Musician emeritus

-In 1978 and 1980, Gordon was the DownBeat Musician of the Year, and in 1980 he was inducted into the Jazz Hall of Fame.
-The US Government honored him with a Congressional Commendation, a Dexter Gordon Day in Washington DC, and in 1986 the National Endowment for the Arts named him a NEA Jazz Master in recognition of his Lifetime Achievement.
+In 1978 and 1980, Gordon was the DownBeat Musician of the Year, and in 1980, he was inducted into magazine's Jazz Hall of Fame.
+The U.S. Government honored him with a Congressional Commendation and a Dexter Gordon Day in Washington, D.C., and in 1986, the National Endowment for the Arts named him a NEA Jazz Master in recognition of his Lifetime Achievement.
 In 1986, he was named a member and officer of the French Order of Arts and Letters (Officier des Arts et Lettres) by the Ministry of Culture in France.

 During the 1980s, Gordon, a life-long smoker, was weakened by emphysema.
 He remained a popular attraction at concerts and festivals, although his live appearances and recording dates would soon become infrequent.

 Gordon starred in the 1986 movie Round Midnight as "Dale Turner", an expatriate jazz musician in Paris during the late 1950s based loosely on Lester Young and Bud Powell.
 That portrayal earned him a nomination for an Academy Award for Best Actor.
 In addition, he had a non-speaking role as a piano-playing hospital inmate in the 1990 film Awakenings, which was posthumously released.
 Before that last film was released, he made a guest appearance on the Michael Mann series Crime Story.

 Soundtrack performances from Round Midnight were released as the albums Round Midnight and The Other Side of Round Midnight, featuring original music by Herbie Hancock as well as playing by Gordon.
 The latter was the last recording released under Gordon's name.
-He was a sideman on Tony Bennett's 1987 album, Berlin.
+He was a sideman on Tony Bennett's 1987 album Berlin.